Quick answer

 Planning ahead is crucial when dealing with Inheritance Tax.
 This involves accurately valuing the estate, understanding the tax implications, and making timely payments.
 Accurate estate valuation is the foundation of this process.
 It is essential to obtain professional valuations for all assets, including property, investments, and businesses, to ensure that you have a clear picture of the estate’s worth.

-• Understand the tax-free allowance and the tax rate applicable to the estate.
+- Understand the outside the scope of IHT allowance and the tax rate applicable to the estate.

 For more information on managing Inheritance Tax payments, you can visit our page on what happens if you can’t pay Inheritance Tax in the.